 I think we are in a very interesting moment now in the Humanist Party worldwide.
 We are experiencing crisis and that is wonderful!!

-The International Humanist Party (IHP) condemns the interference of third countries acting covertly or overtly, in areas considered strategic for military plans or natural resources or for any other reason, or claims of annexation of countries, either by a block or other.
+The International Humanist Party (IHP) condemns the interference of third countries acting covertly or overtly, in areas considered strategic for military plans or natural resources or for any other

 The International Humanist Party (IHP) condemns the acts of violence that occurred in the Bolivarian Republic of Venezuela.